ringcentral/ringcentral-api-docs/docs/voice/call-log/archival.md

 * /restapi/v1.0/account/{accountId}/extension/{extensionId}/message-store

 Then iterate the records returned from the message-store list to return individual message record(s) by the given message ID(s).
-The length of inbound messages is unlimited and batch requests are supported.
+The length of inbound messages is unlimited and bulk requests are supported.

 * /restapi/v1.0/account/{accountId}/extension/{extensionId}/message-store/{messageId}